 Harm to you cannot subsist in another's directing mind, nor indeed in any turn or change of circumstance.
 Where, then?
 In that part of you which judges harm.
 So no such judgement, and all is well.
 Even if what is closest to it, your own body, is subjected to knife or cautery, or left to suppurate or mortify, even so that faculty in you which judges these things should stay untroubled.
 That is, it should assess nothing either bad or good which can happen equally to the bad man or the good: because what can happen to a man irrespective of his life's conformity to nature is not of itself either in accordance with nature or contrary to it.

-To set the stage: you and another person; both of you have your mind and both of you would agree that you cannot reach into their mind and cause harm and vice versa.
+Imagine yourself and another person.
+Both of you possess your mind and both of you would agree that you cannot reach into the other person's mind and cause harm and vice versa.
 If you agree with this, then you agree that the other person cannot harm you with their mind.
-If you disagree, please provide examples and proof of another person's mind harming your mind.

-Marcus applies the same concept to harm to the body.
+Marcus applies the same concept to harm of the body.
 If your body goes under the knife or is cauterized, then the pain from the knife and cauterization is what it is.
-You don't need to add to the physical pain the mental anguish, "why is this happening to me??"
+You don't need to add mental anguish to the physical pain, such as saying or thinking "why is this happening to me?"
 In my estimation, this is easier said than done.
-But the idea does help.
-Examples: me being bit by a venomous snake; me receiving a catheter ablation.
-In both events, physical pain was applied, but I tried hard not to add to the pain by applying self-mental-anguish.
+But the concept helps.
+Two personal examples from my life are me being bit by a venomous snake and undergoing a catheter ablation.
+In both events, physical pain was applied, but I tried my best not to apply the pain of added self-mental-anguish.

 (see also Citadel p.
 41)